 In Windows XP system restore is always on by default and I really do not recommend turning it off for any reason at all.
 It is a fantastic feature of Windows XP that new computer users seem to overlook.
 I can tell you right now, system restore has saved my life at least one hundred times.
+See how to create a restore point in Windows Seven.

 What exactly is system restore?